-The next property that I want to share with you is another one of my listings.
-This is the Historic Shiloh Baptist Church at 930 Washington St. The property is 6174 sq ft, situated directly next to the future City of Alexandria Civil Rights Park, and located within a mile of the childhood home of the famous Harlem Renaissance figure, Arna Bontemps.
-It is offered by myself, Heather Matlock, REALTOR® with The George Group at $99,000.
-See full listing here.
+The Historic Shiloh Baptist Church at 930 Washington Street is 6174 sq ft, situated directly next to the future City of Alexandria Civil Rights Park, and located within a mile of the childhood home of the famous Harlem Renaissance figure, Arna Bontemps.

 The Union Baptist Church of Alexandria was an African American Baptist Church that was established in 1871, but burned down in 1880.
 Several members of Union Baptist Church began holding services in a small frame building on the same piece of land that the church building sits upon today.
 In this way, the Shiloh Baptist Church was organized on the 2nd Sunday in June 1882.
 This historic church was remarkable because it was one of the oldest African American congregations in the area of Alexandria, Louisiana.
 The first cornerstone was laid in 1890, with a membership of 225, and completed in 1904.
 The church became very influential, and also hosted programs for a prestigious private school for African Americans that was directly behind the church building called the Central Louisiana Academy.
 It was said to attract visitors such as Booker T Washington months before his death in 1915, and Dr Boyd in 1918.